ec22s/test-browsersync/README.md

 - Open `sub/test.html` in browser, edit it and page will be reloaded.

 ### Limitation
-- CSS file changes are ignored.
+- Editing CSS file (if present) doesn't reload browser.

   https://github.com/BrowserSync/browser-sync/issues/1640